nikkNizz/Drawish/README.md

 To make the lines dashed, check the "Options->Dot lines" menu.
 [video](https://drive.google.com/file/d/1Ik_D9UGWTPwGwEOqRubemwNMXzI8_fV7/view?usp=sharing)

-##### Line angle indicator
+##### Line information
-To display the angle of the line check the "Options->Show line angle indicator" Menu.
+To display the angle, the width and the height of the line check the "Options->Show line information" Menu.
 ##### Line from keyboard
 From the "Image->Create line" menu (or ALT + L) **you can create a line by entering the coordinates from the keyboard**.
 The coordinates can be expressed as the **start and end points** of the line, or as the **start point, angle and length!**